nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Deleting an order while all orders under a customer are being shown.

-    1. Prerequisites: List all customers using the `listorder 1` command with at least 1 order listed.
+    1. Prerequisites: List all orders using the `listorder 1` command with at least 1 order listed.

     2. Test case: `deleteorder 1`<br>
        Expected: First order is deleted from the list.
 Details of the deleted order shown in the status message.